belongtothenight/BD_ML_Code/README.md

 ## Notice

-Scripts in this repo needs to be executed with IDE with the required libraries installed in local environment.<br><br>
+Scripts in this repo need to be executed with IDE with the required libraries installed in the local environment.<br><br>

 ## Development Environment